7 Signs You're Too Hard on Yourself

 3. Your self-care is continually bumped off your to-do list in favor of your other priorities.

-Let's say you need a new mattress, because you current one has become uncomfortable.
+Let's say you need a new mattress because your current one has become uncomfortable.
 You've been trying to find the time and energy to mattress shop for six months, but it keeps getting usurped on your to-do list by other things.

 Pay particular attention to when you continuously bump health- and fitness-related self-care, since these are high-stakes areas of life.